diereysaa/cryptocom_council_node_on_local/README.md

 WantedBy=multi-user.target
 ```

-And then, we execute:
+And then, execute:
 ```shell
 sudo systemctl enable chain-listener.service sudo systemctl start chain-listener.service
 ```

-Now we need to reboot the machine:
+Now, reboot the machine:
 ```shell
 sudo reboot now
 ```

-After rebooting, the `chain-listener` should be working in the background and we can check it by running:
+After rebooting, the `chain-listener` should be working in the background and you can check it by running:
 ```shell
 sudo journalctl -u chain-listener.service -f
 ```
 *(Exit with Ctrl+C)*

-And we need to makje the same for `tendermint`
+Then you need to make the same for `tendermint`
 ```shell
 sudo nano /etc/systemd/system/node-listener.service
 ```

-And we paste this:
+Paste this:
 ```shell
 [Unit]
 Description=Crypto.com tendermint node listener